logto-io/docs/blog/2023-02-05-ciam-102-authz-and-rbac/index.md

 - Security and open-standard compliance
 - Role, permission, resource management and assignment

 Don’t panic.
 We've taken this into account and added out-of-the-box support to cover all of the above.
-Check out the [🔐 RBAC recipe](/docs/recipes/rbac/) to learn how to use RBAC in Logto.
+Check out the [RBAC recipe](/authorization/role-based-access-control) to learn how to use RBAC in Logto.

 ## Closing notes